ORTHOPAEDIC CELL THERAPY

 Sometimes ASCT may aggravate the inflammatory response, causing a temporary increase in pain and swelling of the injured area.
 There may also be a local pressure effect from the injection of the fluid.
 These effects should subside within a few days.

-There may also be some pain, discomfort, and/or bruising in the area of stem cell collection during and for several days after the treatment.
+There may also be some pain, discomfort, and/or bruising in the area of cell collection during and for several days after the treatment.
 Improvement is expected to be gradual over several weeks.
 A small number of patients may experience a significant pain reaction and require painkillers.
 If this occurs, please contact the doctor.